imskm/kore-doc/README.md

 * Default sane TLS ciphersuites \(PFS in all major browsers\).
 * Modules can be reloaded on-the-fly, even while serving content.
 * Worker processes sandboxed on OpenBSD (pledge) and Linux (seccomp).
-* Optional support for page handlers in Python with async/await support.
+* Optional support asynchronous Python running on the Kore event loop.
 * Event driven \(epoll/kqueue\) architecture with per CPU worker processes.
 * Build your web application as a precompiled dynamic library or single binary.